-The Preferred Alternative would have no significant impact on the climate of the study area, nor on climate change.
-Because the land classification conversions proposed in the Preferred Alternative are reflective of existing land use and land management practices at Blue Mountain Lake, and no construction efforts are involved under this alternative that would contribute to GHG emissions, no impacts to climate or climate change are expected as a result of its implementation.
+The Selected Alternative would have no significant impact on the climate of the study area, nor on climate change.
+Because the land classification conversions proposed in the Selected Alternative are reflective of existing land use and land management practices at Blue Mountain Lake, and no construction efforts are involved under this alternative that would contribute to GHG emissions.
+No impacts to climate, climate change, or GHG emissions are expected as a result of its implementation.

-Similar to the Preferred Alternative, the Limited Development Alternative would have no significant impact on the climate of the study area, nor on climate change.
-Additionally, it would not impact GHG emissions.
+Similar to the Selected Alternative, the Limited Development Alternative would have no significant impact on the climate of the study area, nor on climate change or GHG emissions.
 While land area available for future development will decrease under this alternative, the reclassification of land largely reflects existing management practices.

-No construction efforts that would contribute to GHG emissions are involved under the Limited Development Alternative, and therefore no impacts to climate or climate change are expected as a result of its implementation.
+No construction efforts that would contribute to GHG emissions are involved under the Limited Development Alternative, and therefore no impacts to climate, climate change, or GHG emissions are expected as a result of its implementation.